 5. Rome: Via San Giovanni in Laterano

 Forget the homoerotic fantasies of ancient Rome: the Italian capital city is surprisingly conservative (don’t expect to see any rainbow flags hanging outside!).
 In the shadow of the Coliseum, however, lies the 'gay street', via San Giovanni in Laterano, where the few terraces of gay bars line up together.
 In summer, gay life is relocated to the Gay Village, an outdoor festival on the outskirts of Rome.
-Find a place in Rome.
+Find a gay place to stay in Rome.

 6. Barcelona: Eixample

 Check out the Eixample district, aka Gayxample, and you'll be in the heart of Barcelona’s vibrant gay atmosphere.
 Right in the center, surrounded by a grid system of streets, is the Axel Hotel Barcelona, the flagship base of the gay hotel chain.
 Packed with queer bars, clubs, restaurants and cafés, Eixample comes alive at night.
-Find a place in Barcelona.
+Find a gay place to stay in Barcelona.

 TOM party at Sala Tango, Eixample, Barcelona © Facebook